The Scouting America advancement program is subtle.

 The Life rank symbolizes that a Star Scout has met all of the requirements listed in the Scout Handbook.

-He has continued to stay active within the Troop as well as earned the required number of merit badges needed.
+They have continued to stay active in the troop and earned the required number of merit badges.

-The Scout has also been involved in service projects, actively served in a leadership position, and used the EDGE (Explain, Demonstrate, Guide, Enable) method to teach younger scouts.
+The Scout has also been involved in service projects, served in a leadership role, and used the EDGE method to teach younger Scouts.

 |